 Leadership Team

-The Superintendent is supported by an eight-member Cabinet or Leadership Team.
+• The Superintendent is supported by a seven-member Cabinet or Leadership Team.

 Dr. Aaron T. Jennings, Equity, Diversity and Excellence Officer